 I have a copy of the newspaper article that had his death on the front page (dated July 1872) and reads that they were glad to be rid of him!
 The article also included that he had killed at least 15 people and was heard to say that others would die!!
 Talk about skeletons in my closet....

 Ok, that is all for now.
 Everyone keep up the good work.
-Weather, a bad hip, and caring for my invalid Father keeps me at home.
-One day I will be back out there!!!
+A failed hip surgery keeps me at home.
+I will help in anyway possible.

 |Jan Frazier||Robert Lee Frazier dates|